METAR: History

+Digital dissemination

+METAR and TAF data are distributed globally through aeronautical fixed telecommunication networks and are also made available via internet services.
+They are consumed by airline operations centres, automated briefing systems and a wide range of general aviation tools, including web-based briefing portals, electronic flight bags and mobile applications that display weather overlays on maps and provide route-based summaries of observed and forecast conditions.

 Information contained in a METAR

 A typical METAR contains data for the airport identifier, time of observation, wind direction and speed, visibility, current weather phenomena such as precipitation, cloud cover and heights, temperature, dew point, and barometric pressure.
 This information forms the body of the report, consisting a maximum of 11 groups of information.
 A METAR may also contain information on precipitation amounts, lightning, and other information that would be of interest to pilots or meteorologists such as a pilot report or PIREP, colour states and runway visual range (RVR).
 These may be provided in coded or plain language and appended to the end of the METAR as remarks.

 In addition, a short period forecast called a TREND may be added at the end of the METAR covering likely changes in weather conditions in the two hours following the observation.
-These are in the same format as a Terminal Aerodrome Forecast (TAF).
+These are in the same format as a terminal aerodrome forecast (TAF).

 The complement to METARs, reporting forecast weather rather than current weather, are TAFs.
 METARs and TAFs are used in VOLMET broadcasts.